ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

 #define MDM_PIN_POLARITY            ACTIVE_HIGH_POLARITY

 ```

-All pins must be defined.
-Implement onboard_modem_api.h.
-Target board must provide an implementation of the [onboard_modem_API](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/onboard_modem_api.h).
-An example implementation is available here: [example implementation](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c).
+You must define all pins.
+Implement `onboard_modem_api.h`.
+The target board must provide an implementation of the [onboard_modem_API](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/onboard_modem_api.h).
+Please see the [example implementation ](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c).

 #### Modify cellular targets

 Setup for some predefined targets is available in [CellularTargets.h](https://github.com/ARMmbed/mbed-os/blob/master/features/cellular/framework/common/CellularTargets.h).
-For a new target CellularTargets.h needs to be modified.
-In CellularTargets.h a cellular device needs to be specified in addition to UART pins connecting mbed-os CPU to the modem.
-For example if K64F would be used to connect with QUECTEL BG96 following changes marked in between // !!!! in CellularTargets.h are needed:
+For a new target, you need to modify `CellularTargets.h`.
+In `CellularTargets.h`, you need to specify a cellular device in addition to UART pins connecting the Mbed OS CPU to the modem.
+For example, if you used a K64F to connect with the QUECTEL BG96, you need the following changes marked in between `// !!!!` in `CellularTargets.h`:

 ```C
 ...